imazen/resizer/docs/intro.md

 If you're contributing, make sure you start by checking out the `develop` branch, and *then* making your changes.
 See our  [CONTRIBUTING](https://github.com/imazen/resizer/blob/develop/CONTRIBUTING.md) guide on GitHub.

-We also publish source code with each release that you can get [from the download page](/download).
+We also publish source code with each stable release that you can get [from the download page](/download).